wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-word/includes/5-exercise-images-tables.md

       //        been queued.
     ```

 1. Replace `TODO3` with the following code.
-This new paragraph will demonstrate the fact that the new text is ***not*** part of the original selected range.
+This new paragraph will demonstrate the fact that the new text **isn't** part of the original selected range.
 The original range still has only the text it had when it was selected.

     ```javascript
     doc.body.insertParagraph("Current text of original range: " + originalRange.text, "End");